V4Fire/Client/src/core/component/decorators/watch/README.md

 ## Usage

-When you watch some property change, the handler function can take a second argument that refers to the old value of the property.
-If the object being watched is non-primitive, the old value will be cloned from the original old value to avoid the problem when we have two references to the one object.
+When you observe a property's alteration, the handler function can accept a second argument that refers to the property's old value.
+If the object being watched isn't primitive, the old value will be cloned from the original old value.
+This helps avoid issues that may arise from having two references to the same object.

 ```typescript
 import iBlock, { component, field, watch } from 'components/super/i-block/i-block';